What Happens To The Used Tyres In F1?

 After a Grand Prix, Pirelli collects all the used tyres and rips them apart.
 The compounds of the tyres used by F1 cars are scrutinised along with the “unused but mounted” tyres.
 Valuable data is collected from this study and recorded for future reference.
 The tyres are then compressed and transported to Pirelli’s engineering and logistics centre in Didcot, England.
 At the logistics centre, these tyres are thoroughly shredded along with other road car tyres.
 The shredded tyres form small pellets that are recycled.

 Despite the criticism that Formula 1 gets for its unfriendly ecological practices, Pirelli has a “green technology policy.”
 This commits Pirelli to manufacture as well as dispose of used tyres in an eco-friendly way.
 This also encompasses the eco-friendly disposal of used F1 tyres and tens of thousands of other used tyres that Pirelli gathers.
 The tyres are shredded at the Didcot plant are transported to cement factories.
-These factories use the pellets as fuel in the process of cement manufacturing.
+These factories use pellets as fuel in the cement manufacturing process.

 In the cement factories, the pellets are burned at extremely high temperatures.
-When rubber pellets are burned at temperatures exceeding 1500°C, the gasses produced are environment-friendly gasses are released.
-The only residue that remains is fine ash which is non-poisonous.
+The environment-friendly gasses are released when rubber pellets are burned at temperatures exceeding 1500°C. The only residue that remains is fine ash which is non-poisonous.
 The whole process is eco-friendly and Formula 1 is very comfortable with that.
 The burning process gives some by-products that can be put to good use.
 The bitumen produced by burning the pellets is used to tar roads and in other industrial uses.